mikeferguson/sandbox/sbpl_interface/README.md

 This creates a (hopefully) cleaner interface to SBPL for 7-DOF arm planning.

+## Status
+ * Performs no path shortening
+ * Distance field is recreated each time env_chain3d_moveit.setupForMotionPlan is called (wasteful)
+ * Distance field is only used for BFS, not used for collision checking.
+ * Motion Primitives are hard coded, not loaded from any sort of parameter/file.
+ * Snap to XYZRPY, Snap to RPY are not implemented.

 ## Required Components
  * PlanningData
    * This holds the actual graph, in the form of a hash table, can be taken as is.